Bowenarrows888/My-first-ReadMe-file/README.md

 # Overview:
 This Ai allows for users to ask highly complex questions that humans cannot comprehend in which the AI will answer with near perfection
 Super AI
 My super AI is an AI system that is more intelligent than the human mind.
 This AI is potentially unstable and dangerous.
 ## features of this AI include:
-automatic piloting
+Automatic piloting
-facial recognition
+Facial recognition
 Image and speech recognition
-pattern recognition
+Pattern recognition

 ### Risks of this AI include:
 Weaponisation of AI